To: Federal Aviation Administration (FAA) The U.S. Department of Transportation (DOT)

 • Revise FAA Order 8900.1

-Update procedures to properly credit military experience (30+ months) based on Military Occupational Specialty (MOS) codes.
+Update procedures to properly credit military experience (30+ months) based on Military Occupational Specialty (MOS) codes, while expanding evaluation criteria to recognize related and transferable skill sets (including specialties such as avionics), and create more effective pathways to FAA Airframe & Powerplant (A&P) certification.

 • Recognize All Qualifying Aviation MOS Codes

-Expand recognized military positions to include all aviation maintenance specialties across branches.
+Expand recognized military positions to include all aviation maintenance specialties across branches enabling more veterans with relevant aircraft mechanic training and experience to qualify for civilian aviation careers.

 • Reduce Administrative Delays

-Streamline the application process to eliminate months-long processing times that delay veteran employment.
+Streamline the application process to eliminate months-long processing times that delay veteran employment, veteran transition, aviation certification, and access to aircraft mechanic opportunities.

 This Is The Moment To Act

-The aviation industry is facing unprecedented workforce challenges while thousands of qualified veterans are being kept out of jobs they’re already trained to do.
+The Aviation Industry is facing unprecedented workforce challenges while thousands of qualified veterans and military-trained aviation mechanics are blocked from transitioning into aircraft maintenance careers they are already trained to perform.

 Our Solution